RandomSearch18/a-level-project/docs/readme.md

 I partially addressed this problem in Sprint 2, section [Adding the loading state to the UI](#adding-the-loading-state-to-the-ui), which added a non-animated loading "spinner" that was shown during route calculation.
 However, my stakeholders desire a better solution, as mentioned in Ili's final feedback, where he said that having a proper loading state would inspire confidence in the app.

+To resolve this limitation, I would have to get Python execution working in a web worker, and perhaps add code to the routing engine to report precise progress updates.
+This would let me add an informative progress bar to the UI, and generally improve the user experience during route calculation.

 #### Map data limitations

 My project uses OSM data, which is highly detailed and accurate in a lot of parts of the UK, but there are some places where it falls slightly short of user expectations.